mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 }
 ```

 Once successfully authenticated, I then proceed to create the external connection and the schema.
 You'll need to pass the id, name, and description properties to the New-MgExternalConnection cmdlet to create the external connection.
 The schema creation is a separate task.
-In my script I create hashtable $schemaParams to hold the property config for the schema, and pass this to the Update-MgExternalConnectionSchema cmdlet.
+In my script I create a hashtable *$schemaParams* to hold the property config for the schema, and pass this to the Update-MgExternalConnectionSchema cmdlet.
 This is a pretty quick process, but I added a start-sleep command to pause for a few seconds between the creation of the ExternalItem and the Schema just to ensure the external connection is successfully created before attempting to register the schema.

 ``` PowerShell
 Function New-ExternalConnection